When should I apply to the program I am interested in?

 All graduate and second degree students are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
 The Bellarmine school code is 001954.
 For more information on how to do this, please visit the FAFSA website or call the Bellarmine University Office of Financial Aid at 502.272.7300.

-If your employer has a tuition reimbursement policy, what do you need to do?
+If my employer has a tuition reimbursement policy, what do I need to do?

-If you employer has a tuition reimbursement policy, please contact them directly to see what is needed for the company/organization to assist with funding your advanced degree.
-Bellarmine University does have a tuition deferral plan and our Bursar’s Office will assist you with completing the necessary paperwork.
-The Bursar’s Office can be reached at 502.272.8264.
+If your employer has a tuition reimbursement policy, please contact them directly to see what is needed for the company/organization to assist with funding your advanced degree.
+Bellarmine University does have a tuition deferral plan and our Student Accounts Office will assist you with completing the necessary paperwork.
+The Student Accounts Office can be reached at 502.272.8264.

 When will classes start?